niekados/my-classroom/README.md

 - [re](https://docs.python.org/3/library/re.html): A Python library providing support for regular expressions (RE).
 Used for user input validation.

 - [rich.console](https://rich.readthedocs.io/en/stable/introduction.html): A Python library for adding colour and style to terminal text output.
-Used to print rich table.
+Used to print rich tables.

 - [rich.table](https://rich.readthedocs.io/en/stable/introduction.html): A Python library for creating and displaying tables with rich text formatting in the terminal.